MrFogg866/hounds-p4/README.md

 * The menu options are not legible due to font colour and positioning

-**Responsiveness in product quantity form on shopping bag**

 [Back to top ⇧](#hounds)

 ## Acknowledgements

+* The code in Code Institute's video on the i think therefore i blog  was used as the main reference point to set up this project using HTML, CSS, JS, Python+Django, PostgreSQL database.

 * My tutor, Marcel, for his invaluable support, feedback and guidance through the whole process.

-* Code Institute and it's amazing Slack community for their support and providing me with the necessary knowledge to complete this project.
+* The amazing Slack community for their support and providing me with the necessary knowledge to complete this project.

 [Back to top ⇧](#hounds)